sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 <a name="updateResellerChild"></a>
 # **updateResellerChild**
-> updateResellerChild(childId, resellerChild)
+> updateResellerChild(childAuthKey, resellerChild)

-Updates infos of reseller&#39;s child based on the childId supplied
+Updates infos of reseller&#39;s child based on the childAuthKey supplied

 ### Example
 ```javascript